apigear-io/apigear-docs/content/en/maker/maker.md

 ```

 The first level (here `default`) defines a feature.
-This can be enabled or diabled using the feature settings for the code generator.
+This can be enabled or disabled using the feature settings for the code generator.
 The next level (here `system`) defines to which symbol is shall be applied.
 A symbol is a defined location inside the API description.

-There exists the following symbols:
+Inside an API there exists the following symbols:

-* `system`: A list of all API modules
+* `system`: will be applied once for the root level system
-* `module`: document is applied for each module in the system
+* `module`: will be applied for each module in the system
-* `interface`: document is applied for each interface inside the module
+* `interface`: will be is applied for each interface inside the module
-* `struct`: document is applied for each struct inside the module
+* `struct`: will be is applied for each struct inside the module
-* `enum`: document is applied for each enum inside the module
+* `enum`: will be is applied for each enum inside the module

 For each of these symbols inside the API description the target documents are written based on the source template.